tedee-com/tedee-api-doc/docs/source/howtos/register-mobile-and-get-certificate.rst

 When the auth key pair is generated on the mobile device, then it can be registered in Tedee Cloud.
 If you are integrating an external device operating system flag should be set to 3.

-To register new mobile use `Register mobile <../endpoints/mobile/register.html>`_ endpoint.
+To register new mobile you should use `Register mobile <../endpoints/mobile/register.html>`_ endpoint.

 **Sample request**